Honour thy father and thy mother: Catholicism

 The Church teaches that adult children have a duty to honour their parents by providing "material and moral support in old age and in times of illness, loneliness, or distress".
 This honour should be based on the son or daughter's gratitude for the life, love and effort given by the parents and motivated by the desire to pay them back in some measure.

-The principle of the commandment is extended to the duty to honour others indirect authority, such as teachers, and employers.
+As stated in Exodus 22:28 that one must not curse God nor curse a ruler of your people on which the teachings of the Catholic Church has based from, the compliance and concept of the commandment is also extended to other persons of all ages outside one's own family such as extended family member belonging on other families, teachers, advisers, and leaders of all institutions and their subordinates which are people who belonged to them including those who impose and enforce laws, agreements, policies, and regulations.
 The commandment to honour father and mother also forms a basis for charity to others when each person is seen, ultimately, as "a son or daughter of the One who wants to be called 'our Father'."
 Thus, charitable actions are viewed as extensions of the honour owed to the heavenly Father.

 Orthodox Church

 Father Seraphim Stephens sees "Honor" defined as "Love and Respect", and notes that this commandment is positioned between those that address one's obligations to God and those that relate to how one treats others.
 "It clearly lays the foundation of our relationship to God and to all other people."
 Richard D. Andrews points out that, "Every time we do something good, just, pure, holy, we bring honour to our parents."